rakeshl4/rakeshl4.github.io/data/posts/2025/09/aifoundryagent_mcp_tools.mdx

 ### Contoso Bike Store MCP Server

-Now let's dive into the core implementation details.
 The MCP server uses `ModelContextProtocol` .NET SDK to define and expose tools.
 You would also need to add references to `ModelContextProtocol.AspNetCore` to expose the MCP server over HTTP.

 Here's how the MCP server is registered in the ASP.NET Core application: